Supply chain integrity

 compromised: true

 A malicious publish has been confirmed.
 Block deployment immediately.
 Do not auto-upgrade.
 Treat as an active incident.
-The compromised_at and removed_at timestamps indicate when the malicious version appeared and when it was pulled from PyPI.
+The compromised_at and removed_at timestamps indicate when the malicious version appeared and when it was pulled from the registry.

 sources